-Bringing together events specialists, educational practitioners, sponsorship experts, creative producers and commercial strategists, the Catalyst Network unites entrepreneurial and practical experience from across the creative industries.
-We practice what we preach, so Catalyst Members are a unique mix of culture and commerce who together offer clients a greater breadth of knowledge than one can do alone.
+Bringing together events specialists, sponsorship experts, creative producers, communications professionals and commercial strategists, the Catalyst Network offers a unique mix of skills in culture and commerce, who together offer clients a greater breadth of knowledge than one can do alone.

 Director of The Revels Office

 Kate has held management roles in commercial departments at institutions including The National Gallery, the Natural History Museum and RADA.
 She has strong connections across the arts sector in the UK and internationally.
 Kate works with clients to grow revenue and audiences, as well as proactively connecting arts and business.